Freedom Schools: Legacy

-Part of the Freedom School legacy can be seen in the schools that hold the name today: Akwesasne Freedom School on a Mohawk Indian reservation; The Freedom Schools in St. Louis, Missouri and Chicago, Illinois, the Tyree Scott Freedom School in Seattle, Washington, and the Paulo Freire Freedom School in Tucson, Arizona.

-The Children's Defense Fund (CDF) operates a nationwide modern Freedom School program.
-This program is coordinated through the Children's Defense Fund's Black Community Crusade for Children initiative.
-The CDF Freedom Schools national program operates over 130 summer program sites in 24 states across the country serving nearly 7,200 children.
+The Children's Defense Fund (CDF) operates a nationwide Freedom School program coordinated through the fund's Black Community Crusade for Children initiative.
+The CDF Freedom Schools program operates over 130 summer-program sites in 24 states, serving nearly 7,200 children.

-In Michigan the Black Radical Congress in Detroit launched a campaign to create a model based on the Freedom Schools.

-Philadelphia Freedom Schools is an independent community education initiative operating a modern version of the Mississippi curriculum with an emphasis on academic scholarship, social action and intergenerational leadership.
-Philadelphia Freedom Schools are organized through a lead agency, Communities In Schools.
+The Philadelphia Freedom Schools remain an independent community education initiative, operating a modern version of the Mississippi curriculum with an emphasis on academic scholarship, social action and inter-generational leadership.
+The schools are organized through a lead agency, Communities In Schools.

-Atlanta's Freedom University, a modern-day freedom school and only school in the world where all students are undocumented immigrants, offers a tuition-free, liberatory college curriculum that helps undocumented youth access higher education.